RameezI/dishscan/README.md

 Welcome to the Dishscan Repository!

-This project is dedicated to the exploration of  Machine Learning (ML) approaches for the visual understanding and analysis of nutritional ingredients in various dishes and plates.
+This project is dedicated to the exploration of Machine Learning (ML) approaches for creating automated understanding and analysis of the nutritional content and ingredients in a dish image or a food-plate using machine vision.

 We conducted a broad evaluations of ML vision models for food ingredient recognition, which are documented and discussed in this repository.

 ![Comparison Table](benchmark_dishscan.png)